Quick Facts

 National Merit Scholarship Program

 Commonwealth seniors are consistently named National Merit Scholarship winners, finalists, semifinalists, and commended students.
-Among the Class of 2023, twenty-two of the forty-two students were recognized, including one National Merit Scholarship Winner.
+Among the Class of 2024, nineteen of the thirty-four students were recognized.

 U.S. Presidential Scholars Program